Parquery/icontract/docs/source/usage.rst

     ...         return 2
     ...
     ...     def __repr__(self) -> str:
-    ...         return "instance of B"
+    ...         return "an instance of B"
     ...
     >>> class A:
     ...     def __init__(self)->None:
     ...         self.b = B()
     ...
     ...     def __repr__(self) -> str:
-    ...         return "instance of A"
+    ...         return "an instance of A"
     ...
     >>> SOME_GLOBAL_VAR = 13
     >>> @icontract.require(lambda a: a.b.x + a.b.y() > SOME_GLOBAL_VAR)